pivotal/docs-tap/install-general.md

           they only exist in the database and are lost when that in-memory database gets rebuilt.
     - For production use-cases, use a PostgreSQL database that exists outside the Tanzu Application Platform's packaging.
           This stores all the catalog data persistently both from the Git locations and from the GUI's manual entity registrations.
 - Fully Qualified Domain Name (FQDN) that can be pointed at the `tanzu-shared-ingress` service.
-The default hostname will consist of `tap-gui` plus an `IngressDomain` of your choice. (e.g. `tap-gui.example.com`)
+The default host name consists of `tap-gui` plus an `IngressDomain` of your choice.
+For example, `tap-gui.example.com`.

 ### Kubernetes cluster requirements
 Installation requires: